Illinois Route 22: Future

-Most of Illinois 22 has been expanded to four lanes, but there are several gaps remaining which need to be addressed.
+Most of Illinois 22 has been expanded to four lanes, but there are several gaps remaining.
 As of 2002, plans for the section west of U.S. 12 have been put on hold indefinitely.
 Finally, the remaining section located primarily in Long Grove from east of Quentin Road to west of Illinois 83 is also in the works for the near future at an estimated cost of $38.5 million.
 This project, which is now supported by Long Grove, has suffered similarly mentioned delays, but is also closely related to yet another long delayed project; the Illinois Route 53 extension.
 If the extension, which is a limited-access expressway and currently terminates three miles south at Lake-Cook Road, were ever built, it would pass through this area, where there would likely be an interchange.
 The project has been long delayed over the decades so it appears that this section of Illinois 22 may get widened as part of a separate project.